beyzanurkok/Unity-Junior/README.md

 A project created with  assets of junior pathway published by Unity:

-The package contains all of the skybox , farmers and animals objects.
+The package contains all of the farmers and animals objects.

 ![](ProtoType2.gif)